atom/welcome/lib/welcome.md

   * [Atom Campfire Room](https://github.campfirenow.com/room/582204).
 Chat Atom
 developers and other private alpha users.
   * [Atom Repo](https://github.com/atom/atom).
 Check out the source or create an issue.

+5. To see this buffer again use the `command palette` and search for Welcome.